EL Identification, Entrance and Exit Criteria and Procedures

 All eligible EL students in grades K-12 are given the ACCESS for ELLs test annually.
 The test measures EL students’ progress toward English language proficiency and readiness to exit the EL program.

 Participation in EL programs is voluntary.
 A parent may choose to waive/refuse EL services for their child.
 Parents contact the student’s EL teacher and complete a refusal of EL service form.
 EL staff will inform parents of the benefits of English language development services.
 EL services can be refused when evidence is provided that the student’s English language proficiency is not a barrier to his/her academic success.
-Parents can request EL services for their child again if their child demonstrates the need for additional English language development.
+Parents can request that their child return to EL services if they demonstrate the need for additional English Language development in accordance with MDE guidelines.

 (See English Learner Program and Services –Talking Points for Parents and Families)